 From mid-November through the first weekend of January, the annual exhibit at the Museum of Science and Industry takes a look at how various cultures celebrate Christmas across the globe.
 There will be performances from multiple dance and chorus groups as well as more than fifty trees decorated by various cultural groups throughout Chicago.

 Macy's on State Street Holiday Windows

 Marshall Field’s flagship store opened The Walnut Room, the first-ever department store restaurant in the late 1890s.
 Macy’s on State continues the tradition, which includes the famed chicken pot pies and elaborate holiday window displays.
 In addition, there's Santaland on the fifth floor and the Great Tree in The Walnut Room.
-Visitors may get into the holiday spirit here early November through early January.
+Visitors can get into the holiday spirit here from early November through early January.

 The Magnificent Mile Lights Festival returns in 2019 with a full lineup of activities over the weekend before Thanksgiving each year.
 Free events culminate in the grand Tree-Lighting Parade down North Michigan Avenue with grand marshals Mickey Mouse and Minnie Mouse.